oprokopieva382/Bootcamp-Module1-Challenge/README.md

 ## Usage

-To use this Webpage, you can review the notes in each section acquire the necessary knowledge.
+On this Webpage you can review the content of each section acquire the knowledge more specific.

 ## Credits